saezlab/Factor_COSMOS/MOFA_to_COSMOS.md

 ### Installation and dependency

-The legacy network optimisation of COSMOS is done through CARNIVAL.
-CARNIVAL requires the interactive version of IBM Cplex or CBC-COIN solver as the network optimizer.
-The IBM ILOG Cplex is freely available through Academic Initiative [here](https://community.ibm.com/community/user/datascience/blogs/xavier-nodet1/2020/07/09/cplex-free-for-students).
+In this tutorial, we use the new Meta-Footprint Analysis MOON to score a mechanistic network.
+However, the legacy network optimisation of COSMOS was done through CARNIVAL, which requires the interactive version of IBM Cplex or CBC-COIN solver as the network optimizer.
+Thus, the classic cosmos run using the CARNIVAL back end is still presnet in this tutorial as a comparison reference, but is optional.
+IF you wish to reproduce it, The IBM ILOG Cplex is freely available through Academic Initiative [here](https://community.ibm.com/community/user/datascience/blogs/xavier-nodet1/2020/07/09/cplex-free-for-students).
 As an alternative, the CBC solver is open source and freely available for any user, but has a significantly lower performance than CPLEX.
 The